 • 3 tablespoons vegetable oil

-• 4 skinless, boneless chicken breasts cut into large chunks
+• 4 skinless boneless skinless chicken breasts, cut into large pieces

 • 1 medium onion, chopped